RobinTail/express-zod-api/README.md

 For debugging and performance testing purposes the library offers a simple `.profile()` method on the built-in logger.
 It starts a timer when you call it and measures the duration in adaptive units (from picoseconds to minutes) until you invoke the returned callback.
-The `level` of the logger must be set to `debug` to make those measurements visible.
+The default severity of those measurements is `debug`.

 ```typescript
 import { createConfig, BuiltinLogger } from "express-zod-api";